-Writer Mandy Brown Houk, who also co-hosts the Believe to See podcast, voices some big questions that artists, pastors, and churches are shy to confront.
+Writer Mandy Houk, who also co-hosts the Believe to See podcast, voices some big questions that artists, pastors, and churches are shy to confront.
 She offers five ways you can start to restore art in worship, beginning this Sunday morning.

 The Arts in Worship